Why Runners Should Incorporate Weightlifting into their Training

 1. Squats

 Squats are a fundamental strength exercise that targets the quadriceps, hamstrings, and glutes.
 They help to improve lower body strength, power, and stability, which are essential for efficient running.
 To perform a squat, stand with your feet shoulder-width apart, and lower your body by bending your knees and hips, keeping your chest up and back straight.
 Push through your heels to return to the starting position.
 For added resistance, hold dumbbells or use a barbell.
-They are considered a compound movement, meaning they work multiple muscle groups simultaneously.
-Here's a bit more information about squats:

 2. Deadlifts